Frequently Asked Questions

 How Do I Make an Appointment?

-Your counseling experience begins with an Initial Contact appointment, available on a drop-in basis Monday thru Thursday, from 9:45 am until 3:15 pm, and Friday from 12:45 pm until 3:15 pm.
+Your counseling experience begins with a Drop-In appointment, available on a drop-in basis Monday thru Friday, from 9:45 am until 3:15 pm.
 If you are absolutely unable to come during drop-in hours, please call 740-593-1616 and someone will assist you.

 What If My Concerns Are Urgent?